 19. Miscellaneous terms19.1.

 The parties enter into the Agreement as independent contractors.
-No employment relationship is created by the Agreement between Pine and Customer or any of their respective employees or agents.19.2.
+No employment relationship is created by the Agreement between ECS and Customer or any of their respective employees or agents.19.2.

 The Agreement shall not be assigned or otherwise transferred by a party without the prior written consent of the other party, which shall not be unreasonably withheld.
 Any such assignment without such consent will be null and void.
 However, no consent is necessary for an assignment or transfer of the Agreement to any affiliate of the transferring party or any company that succeeds to substantially all of that party’s business.
 This Agreement shall bind and inure to the benefit of the successors and permitted assigns of the parties.19.3.

-Pine is entitled to identify Customer as its customer and to publish the brand name and logo of Customer in promotional messages and on pages on the Pine website, but only when those messages or pages also mention other customers of Pine.19.4.
+ECS is entitled to identify Customer as its customer and to publish the brand name and logo of Customer in promotional messages and on pages on the ECS website, but only when those messages or pages also mention other customers of ECS.19.4.

 Neither party shall issue any press releases regarding the Agreement or any Goods and/or Services provided thereunder without the prior written approval of the other party.19.5.